Study support for meeting graduation requirements

-The special characteristics of University College Utrecht’s educational format require very active participation in small-scale, multi-directional classes.
-This includes class discussions, group work, presentations, essays and assignments, high volumes of reading, exams, occasional fieldwork (depending on the course), special projects, theses and other forms of learning and assessment.
-These features contribute to the remarkable atmosphere of scholarly commitment at the College and are graduation requirements for all students.
+The special characteristics of University College Utrecht’s educational format require very active participation in small-scale, multi-directional class discussions; group work; presentations; essays and assignments; high volumes of reading; exams; occasional fieldwork (depending on the course); special projects; theses; and other forms of learning and assessment.
+These are the features which contribute towards the remarkable atmosphere of scholarly commitment at the college, and are graduation requirements for all students.

 Learning Accommodation Agreements

-In meeting the needs of students it is sometimes necessary to customise some of the university’s standard provisions to take into account some of the unique features of this residential campus, curriculum and educational ethos, so that appropriate Learning Accommodation Agreements can be made.
+In meeting the needs of University College Utrecht students it is sometimes necessary to customise some of the university’s standard provisions to take into account some of the unique features of this residential campus, curriculum and educational ethos, so that appropriate Learning Accommodation Agreements can be made.